foreverfighter/coding-for-non-coders/README.md

 ### What is deprecated code?

-Deprecated code is code which is old and is not recommended for use.
+Deprecated code is code which works but is old and not recommended for use.

-It may still work but may be removed in a future version of the program.
+It may be removed in a future version of the program.
 Usually, code is deprecated because there is a better alternative available.

 ### What is the local environment?